 Insist on being yourself in the bedroom, ladies!
 What do I mean by that?
 Well, unfortunately, I frequently hear stories from women about how their husbands are asking them to do increasingly bizarre things in the bedroom.
 Their guys want them to perform rather perverse sex acts, or dress like a stripper and do a pole dance, or dress like a dominatrix with whips and chains.

 Why are many husbands asking these things of their wives?
 It’s likely because they’ve seen such stuff in pornography and they’re trying to replicate it with you!
 I don’t know about you, but I don’t think this is ok.
 Does it seem right that your husband would use you to try to recreate a fantasy featuring another woman he saw on a porn site?
 At that point, your husband isn’t even making love to you.
 It’s only about the sex act and you’re just playing a role.

 The Bible instructs husbands in 1 Peter 3:7 “Husbands, in the same way be considerate as you live with your wives, and treat them with respect as the weaker partner and as heirs with you of the gracious gift of life, so that nothing will hinder your prayers.”
 It is not respectful for your husband to ask you to play the role of some fantasy character from a porn site!
 I believe it’s right for you to insist that you get to be yourself in the bedroom.
-Yes, as wives, we can wear sexy lingerie and yes, we certainly should want to please our husbands, but let’s agree to be ourselves, and not some high school cheerleader or dominatrix!
+Yes, as a wife, you can wear sexy lingerie and be adventurous and playful in the bedroom, but let’s agree that a wife should be herself, and not play some fantasy role of a high school cheerleader or dominatrix!
 That’s my take on the subject.
 What do you think?